The Perfect Bird: How to Roast the Best Thanksgiving Turkey

 To start, I shop for a fresh, humanely raised bird, ideally not more than 15 pounds; the gargantuan, industrially raised fowl sold by the truckload around the holidays are bland (at best) and, because they’re so big, impossible to cook evenly.
 One 13- to 14-pound fresh turkey will generously feed 10 to 12 people (for more guests, buy a second turkey).
 Bring your bird home at least two days before Thanksgiving so you have ample time to presalt, a simple step that keeps the turkey juicy and intensifies its natural flavors.

-- Presalting is the key to a juicy bird.
 Remove the giblets from the turkey, and refrigerate them for later use (except the liver, which you can discard or save for another use).
-Then patthe turkey dry with paper towels.
+Then pat the turkey dry with paper towels.
 Sprinkle two tablespoons of kosher salt and one teaspoon of freshly ground black pepper liberally all over the turkey, spreading a little in the cavity and being sure to season the back, the breasts, and the meaty thighs.
-If you've never pre-salted before, this may look like too much salt, but it's not.
+If you’ve never pre-salted before, this may look like too much salt, but it’s not.
 As the turkey sits in the refrigerator, the salt will gently permeate the meat, improving the waterholding ability of the muscle cells so that, when cooked, the meat stays juicy yet does not become overly salty.
 In fact, when you pull the turkey from the fridge after its salt treatment, the skin will be taut and dry with no trace of salt.
 Arrange the turkey on a wire rack over a rimmed baking sheet, and refrigerate uncovered (this dries the skin, which helps it turn crisp during roasting) for one to two days.

-- The first hint that the turkey is ready will be the tantalizing aroma that fills the kitchen; you can count on its cooking for about 13 minutes per pound.
-To be sure, pierce the meaty part of a thigh with a sharp knife, and check that the juices run mostly clear with only a trace of pink—don't wait for them to become completely clear, a sign that the turkey is overdone.
-To doublecheck, insert an instant-read thermome ter into the thigh, careful not to hit bone; it should read 170 degrees.
+You can count on its cooking for about 13 minutes per pound.
+To be sure, pierce the meaty part of a thigh with a sharp knife, and check that the juices run mostly clear with only a trace of pink—don’t wait for them to become completely clear, a sign that the turkey is overdone.
+To doublecheck, insert an instant-read thermometer into the thigh, careful not to hit bone; it should read 170 degrees.